microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 we create new tabs.
 When we reload settings, we'll need to make sure to come through and update those values manually.

+> NOTE: [microsoft-ui-xaml#2201] suggested that this will be possible with a
+> future MUX version and changing the `OverlayCornerRadius`.

 ### Tab Background Color, Overline Color, and the Tab Color Picker

 Concurrently with the writing of this spec, work is being done to add a "color